Top 10 Most- Spoken Languages of India

 One of the reasons that travelers fall in love with India is its incredible diversity of religions, people, cultures, and languages.
-India is one of the most linguistically diverse countries in the world with 22 languages officially recognized by the government and hundreds of dialects and languages that are spoken.
+India is one of the most linguistically diverse countries in the world with 22 languages officially recognized by the government and hundreds more that are spoken across the country.

 The most widely-spoken languages in India are Hindi and English, but almost every state in the county has its own dialect or regional language.

-In this article, we will explain everything you need to know about the languages of India including the most spoken languages, where they are spoken, the ancient languages of India, whether or not you should learn some Hindi Before your trip, and some useful travel phrases.
+In this article, we will explain everything you need to know about the languages of India including the most spoken languages, where they are spoken, what language to learn before you visit India, and some useful travel phrases.

 Languages of India